jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 A reason to prefer *full-system* upgrades is to keep the upgrade operation *atomic* and thereby easier to rollback to a known good system.

-This is harder to do when an upgrade is split up into packages with dependencies that might install okay, but may not work correctly at runtime.
+This is harder to do when an upgrade is split up into packages with dependencies that might install okay, but may not work correctly together at runtime.

 *Full-system* upgrades also make it easier to track the exact version of software a system is running.